e2eSolutionArchitect/datascience/README.md

 Data Science stuffs

-# Check out a bigger script repository and ready to use code
+# Check out a bigger repository or script and ready to use code

 https://github.com/awstechguide/